Zilliqa/ZRC/reference/style-guide.md

 ### Maximum Line Length

-As recommended by [PEP 8](<[https://www.python.org/dev/peps/pep-0008/#maximum-line-length](https://www.python.org/dev/peps/pep-0008/#maximum-line-length)>), we recommend that you keep scilla contracts to a maximum of 80 lines for readability.
+As recommended by [PEP 8](<[https://www.python.org/dev/peps/pep-0008/#maximum-line-length](https://www.python.org/dev/peps/pep-0008/#maximum-line-length)>), we recommend that you keep Scilla contracts to a maximum of 80 characters for readability.

 Wrapped lines should conform to the following rules:

-- The first argument should not be attached to the opening parenthesis.
+- The first argument should not be attached to the opening parenthesis
-- One, and only one, indent should be used.
+- One, and only one, indent should be used
-- Each argument should fall on its own line.
+- Each argument should fall on its own line
-- The terminating element, );, should be placed on the final line by itself.
+- The terminating element, );, should be placed on the final line by itself

 ```ocaml
 (* Good *)